The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 New action: Delirium.
 This nullifies the blood cost of the next three uses of Bloodspillers and/or Quietus within 15 seconds, and should generally be used on cooldown.

-* Souleater combo on one or two targets.
+* Souleater combo on one target.
 * Stalwart Soul combo on two or more targets.
 * Edge of Darkness on one or two targets.
 * Flood of Darkness on three or more targets.